Historic Detroit

 In 1941, the Whitney family gave the house to the Wayne County Medical Society.
 “It means much to us that this house filled with sacred memories is now given to such a glorious organization as the Wayne County Medical Society,” Grace Whitney said.
 According to Dr. A.F.
 Jennings, the chairman of the medical society, the "million-dollar gift was one of the most notable ever made in the country to any medical society."
 The society remained in the home until 1956, when it built a more modern facility near the Wayne State University Medical Science Building.
 When the doctors moved out, they took with them the life-size marble statue of Psyche that sat in the music room, a bust of Venus de Milo and a bronze bust of Shakespeare.

-A prophetic statement by the Free Press in 1894 seems to summarize her best: “The Whitney place will last as long as is given to houses made by man to endure.”
+A prophetic statement by the Free Press in 1894 seems to summarize the mansion best: “The Whitney place will last as long as is given to houses made by man to endure.”